Manav0806/Google_Image_Scraper/README.md

 ## Usage

-1. Run the script by executing `python image_scraper.py`.
+1. Run the script by executing `scrap.py`.
 2. Enter the target URL when prompted.
 3. Provide a name for the images and the path where you want to save them.